Mik3Mu/group-5-carbon-food-print/README.md

 # group-5-carbon-food-print
 Repository of the TechLabs Group 5: Carbon FoodPrint

 Contributors: Johanna van Betteray, Luca Bochnia, Carolin Borbeck, Mike Müller, Anastasia Yablokova

 Mentor: Amine Jebari

-The objective of the project was to predict the carbon footprint of several foot items based on different input factors.
+The objective of the project was to predict the carbon footprint of several foo items based on different input factors.
 The data used consists of the dependent variable "CO2 equivalent per Kilo" and seven independent variables: food emissions for processing, animal feed, land use, farm, transport, retail, and packaging.

 The repository contains the following folders: